Alejandro-FA/UPF-Deep_Learning/P3/report.md

 #### Training the model with the extended SVHN dataset

 All the experiments so far have been done with the regular training and testing dataset.
 The training dataset conists of 73257 digits and the testing dataset consists of 26032 of them.
-However, we realized that in the official SVHN [website](http://ufldl.stanford.edu/housenumbers/), an extended dataset with 531131 additional samples (less difficult to classify) was provided.
-Therefore, we thought that it could be a very good approach to feed the network with more and easier images during training.
+However, we realized that in the official SVHN [website](http://ufldl.stanford.edu/housenumbers/), an extended dataset with 531131 additional samples was provided.

+So after a while of not arriving to good results, we thought that it was time to try the foolproof aproach of feeding the network with much more data.
+In the following figure we can see the results:

 <img src="Results/fig7.png" style="zoom:25%"></img>

 As we can see, both the training accuracy and the loss improved with more data.
 This had an impact on the final testing accuracy as well.
 Using the exended dataset, the network obtained an $88\%$ accuracy on the testing dataset.
+It should be noted, though, that the slim `2%` improvement does not seem worth the increase in computation time.

 #### Changes in the architecture